logo

 Week 27 Pregnancy Symptoms

-In third trimester, you might experience more noticeable symptoms.
-While some of these symptoms may be uncomfortable, they are all part of the natural changes of your body.
+Now that you're in the third trimester, you might experience more noticeable symptoms as your baby grows.
+While some of these symptoms may be uncomfortable, they are all part of the natural changes happening in your body.

 Content Banner

-• Shortness of Breath: The expanding uterus continues to put pressure on your diaphragm, which can make breathing more difficult.
+The expanding uterus continues to pressure your diaphragm, making breathing more difficult.

-• Heartburn and Indigestion: Your growing baby is pushing against your stomach, which can lead to heartburn or indigestion.
+Your growing baby pushes against your stomach, which can lead to heartburn or indigestion.

-• Fatigue: You may feel more tired, as your body continues to work hard to support your pregnancy.
+You may feel tired as your body works hard to support your pregnancy.

-• Frequent Urination: Your growing uterus is putting pressure on your bladder, causing you to need to urinate more frequently.
+Your growing uterus puts pressure on your bladder, causing you to urinate more frequently.

 Tracking these symptoms can help you better understand what to expect and when to seek advice.
-If you have concerns about any unusual or severe symptoms, be sure to contact your doctor.
+Contact your doctor if you have concerns about any unusual or severe symptoms.

 Your Baby in Week 27

-Your baby is growing at a rapid pace as they prepare for life outside the womb.
+Your baby grows rapidly as they prepare for life outside the womb.
 Significant milestones this week include further lung development & enhanced muscle coordination.

 Content Banner